mybest

 Even if you add sugar, the coffee won't lose its bitterness, so dark roast is also recommended for those who love a sweet café au lait.

-Death Wish Coffee Co.'s Coffee Was the Most Flavorful Dark Roast
+Death Wish Coffee Co.
+Offered the Most Flavorful Dark Roast

-Death Wish Coffee Co.'s Coffee Was the Most Flavorful Dark Roast
+Death Wish Coffee Co.
+Offered the Most Flavorful Dark Roast

-Among the dark roasts, the one that stood out in our testing was Death Wish Coffee Co.'s Dark Roast.
-This coffee wasn't just strong in bitterness; from the first sip, we could taste flavors and sweetness like dark chocolate and nuts
+Among the dark roasts, the one that stood out to our testers was from Death Wish Coffee Co.
+This coffee wasn't just strong in bitterness, but from the first sip we could taste flavors and sweetness reminiscent of dark chocolate and nuts.

-It was delicious even as a café au lait, and many of our testers said they could taste the bitterness and richness both black and with milk.
+It was delicious even as a café au lait, and many of our testers said they could taste the bitterness and richness in the coffee both black and with milk.
 The sweetness was also pleasant.
-If you want something that tastes great both black and with milk in a dark roast, Death Wish Coffee Co.'s dark roast is an excellent choice.

-While dark roast is highly recommended for its bitterness, medium roast coffee is a great option for those who prefer a coffee more on the acidic side.
+While dark roast is preferred for its bitterness, medium roast is a great choice for those who prefer a coffee more on the acidic side.
 Let's take a look at the characteristics of medium roast coffee.

-Medium Roast Coffees Are Refreshing With a Fruity Taste
+Medium Roast Coffee is Refreshing with a Fruity Taste

-Medium Roast Coffees Are Refreshing With a Fruity Taste
+Medium Roast Coffee is Refreshing with a Fruity Taste

-Coffee beans come from the seeds of a fruit called coffee cherries.
-As medium roast coffee retains more moisture during the roasting process, you can taste the natural fruitiness of the coffee cherry more than in a dark roast.
-Specifically, it has a refreshing acidity and fruity aroma, giving it a clean taste that’s very drinkable.
+Coffee beans come from the seeds of a fruit called a coffee cherry.
+Medium roast coffee, due to its higher moisture retention during the roasting process, allows drinkers to discern and savor the natural fruitiness of the coffee cherry more distinctly compared to a dark roast.
+It has a refreshing acidity and fruity aroma, giving it a clean taste that’s enjoyable to many enthusiasts.

-Our testers also noted that it had a vibrant aroma, a light mouthfeel, a fruity sweetness, and a calming effect.
-Compared to light roast, the bitterness is just right, and depending on the bean variety, you may get flavor notes of orange or cherry.
+Our testers also noted that it had a light mouthfeel, a fruity sweetness, and a calming effect.
+Compared to light roast, the bitterness is just right, and depending on the bean variety, you may even detect flavor notes of orange or cherry.
 If you want to try a coffee with a fruity acidity, go for a medium roast.

-A Medium Roast Café au Lait Has a Fragrant Aroma and Sweetness Like Tea With Milk
+Medium Roast Café au Lait Resembles Tea with Milk

-A Medium Roast Café au Lait Has a Fragrant Aroma and Sweetness Like Tea With Milk
+Medium Roast Café au Lait Resembles Tea with Milk

-When you make café au lait with medium roast coffee, the fruitiness combines with the sweetness of the milk, resulting in a rich and creamy flavor akin to the taste of tea with milk.
+When you make a café au lait with medium roast coffee, the fruitiness combines with the sweetness of the milk, resulting in a rich and creamy flavor.
 Our testers commented that the fragrant aroma and creamy sweetness were delicious, and that the fruity flavor had a subtle taste like black tea with milk.
-Be sure to try adding milk to a medium roast coffee.
+We recommend adding milk to a medium roast coffee.

-Among Medium Roasts, Illy and Starbucks Coffee Were the Most Delicious
+Illy and Starbucks Had the Most Delicious Medium Roasts

-Among Medium Roasts, Illy and Starbucks Coffee Were the Most Delicious
+Illy and Starbucks Had the Most Delicious Medium Roasts

 The medium roasts that received high praise in our tests were Illy's Ground Espresso Classico Coffee Medium Roast and Starbucks' Veranda Blend.
 Illy's Classico is not too acidic, and there's a good balance of bitterness.
 You can taste flavors like milk chocolate and orange.
 It also pairs well with milk, making it a product we recommend for those who want to try a coffee with acidity.